jgiuffrida/dnd/stranger.md

   - skill challenge
     - cane gives a speech
     - i mage hand the door
-    - toilyn goes dancing in
+    - Toilynn goes dancing in
     -
   - Grover gets out
   - One of the mercs came around and started setting things on fire